MSVelan/enginimate/README.md

 ## Highlights

-- Modification of LLM generated code iteratively with specialized agents for planning of steps, evaluation of code.
+- Iterative modification of LLM generated code with specialized agents for clear planning and evaluation based on appropriate criterion.

 - Embedded documentation, code snippets/examples from manim community codebase with implementation of hierarchical chunking to prevent coding agent from hallucination.

-- Implemented docker sandbox execution for llm generated python code (with manim-ce).
+- Implemented docker sandbox execution for llm generated python code (with manim-ce) and shifted to execution in self hosted VM (inside docker container).

-- Self hosted coding embedding model (qwen3-embedding:0.6b) in HF Spaces.
+- Self hosted code embedding model (qwen3-embedding:0.6b) in HF Spaces.

+- Render the video using Github Actions and upload to cloudinary.

+- Setup cron job to fetch cleanup the videos of last 30 minutes to stay within storage limits of Cloudinary free tier.

 ## System Design